dtheasby/webdriverio-examples/README.md

 });
 ```

-The page-object now contains elements for each potential drop down we want to test, and our [it] block references it.
+The page-object now contains elements for each potential drop down we want to test, and our [it] block references them.
 The next thing we want to do is find a way of determining the number of sub-elements.
 WebdriverIO has the command ```elementIdElements```:

-elementIdElements(ID,selector).then(callback);
+`elementIdElements(ID,selector).then(callback);`

 which simply lets you search for elements down the branch of a specified element.
 The command takes the ID of a WebElement JSON object (not the CSS ID), and returns an array of WebElement JSON objects matching the selector provided.
 Using this, we can search for and return all link elements that are children of the testrunner element.
 Sounds good, right?
-The first thing we do is declare the locator to reference the test runner dropdown ```testRunnerDropdown```, and then create a helper function that returns the WebElement ID of a given element, ```getElementID```:
+The first thing we do is declare the locator to reference the test runner dropdown `testRunnerDropdown`, and then create a helper function that returns the WebElement ID of a given element, ```getElementID```:

 ```javascript
 //”./test/page-objects/DevGuidePageObject.js